jhavenz/laravel-permission-name-generator/readme.md

 ---
 ## Quick Start
 I've been using Spatie's [Spatie Permissions](https://github.com/spatie/laravel-permission) package a lot lately and got pretty annoyed with always having to remember which permissions were plural, which syntax allowed the user to view 'team' permissions (though I had a 'Team' model, so it had to be something besides 'team' or 'teams'), vs which permissions were just for the user's own resources.
 On top of that, having to hard code permission strings throughout the application, or create a wrapper each time.
-It seemed like such a common routine, I decided to venture out and create a package, albeit my first public package.
+It seemed like such a common routine, I decided to venture out and create a package for this.

-_So please go easy on me guys, if you find any issue.
-I'm willing and open to any **constructive** criticism_
+_Please let me know if you find any issues.
+I'm glad to make any updates that are required._

 ### TLDR;
-This package is an effort to create a convention to naming, generating, and accessing predictable and reliable permission strings.
+This package is an effort to create conventions for naming, generating, and referencing permission strings in a predictable and dynamic manner (not hard-coding permission strings throughout an app).

 ---